rafaelbicudo/tools/tutorials/fit_dihedral.md

 >    50    52    29    30   3	6.234	0.000	-6.234	-0.000	-0.000	0.000
 ```

-However, the fitting is still not sufficiently accurate, specially for the describing the minimum energy points:
+However, the fitting is still not sufficiently accurate, specially for describing the minimum energy points:

 ![lr2](images/linear_regression2.png)